nathimel/nathimel.github.io/_pages/about.md

 To this end, some of the questions I’m interested in include:

-* What pressures shape human languages? (see my work on [modals](https://nathimel.github.io/publication/modals-effcomm-salt))
+* What cognitive and cultural pressures shape human languages? (see my work on [modals](https://nathimel.github.io/publication/modals-effcomm-salt))
 * Can these pressures help us guide artificial agents towards optimal and safe communication?
 * How do the dynamics of information processing shape scientific inquiry?
 * Can we harness these facts to build technology that helps people do research efficiently?